Coco (2017 film): Controversy

 In 2018, several Mexican news outlets reported that Disney and Pixar had failed to disclose that the producers for Coco had based the character of Mamá Coco on María de la Salud Ramírez Caballero from the Purépecha village of Santa Fe de la Laguna, "a town of Purépecha potters in Quiroga, Michoacán."
 In a news interview, Salud stated that the producers "offered me so many things, but nothing came of it.
 They only came and took my picture and took it with them.
 They asked me what I need.
 Well, look at how I live and alone.
 My daughters live here, behind the house.
 And I'm here alone, that's what I have."
-In a report by Telemundo, residents and artisans of Santa Fe de la Laguna recognized that the attention Salud has received by people throughout the world has increased tourism for the town.
-Gabriela Gabriel Fabián, a potter of the town, noted that "It has benefited us because many more tourists come.
+In a report by Telemundo, residents and artisans of Santa Fe de la Laguna recognized that the attention Salud has received from people throughout the world has increased tourism for the town.
+Gabriela Gabriel Fabián, a potter of the town, noted "It has benefited us because many more tourists come.
 This town is known because of the lady's fame, they buy our artwork, everything we do and figures of her."

-While the production team at Disney and Pixar have recognized that they "based the Rivera family – a multigenerational matriarchy headed by Miguel's formidable grandmother – on real-world families with whom they embedded while visiting the Mexican states of Oaxaca and Guanajuato between 2011 and 2013," they have not acknowledged Salud's contribution to the film.
+While the production team at Disney and Pixar have recognized that they "based the Rivera family—a multigenerational matriarchy headed by Miguel's formidable grandmother—on real-world families with whom they embedded while visiting the Mexican states of Oaxaca and Guanajuato between 2011 and 2013", they have not acknowledged Salud's contribution to the film.
 Co-director Adrian Molina stated, "not only is [Coco] based in a real place, in Mexico, but it's based in real traditions, so we knew it was very important to do the research, to get every detail recorded, so that when we get back to Pixar and we start deciding what is this town going to look like, what is this grandmother going to wear, what kind of dancing and music are they going to listen to, it can all come from an informed place."
-However, Salud remains unmentioned in all reports Disney and Pixar have made regarding inspiration for the film.
+However, Salud remains unmentioned in all reports Disney and Pixar have made regarding the inspiration for the film.

 Since the film's release, Salud reported that tourists have visited her home, referring to her as "Mamá Coco".
-In response, she replied, "Yes, but ["Mamá Coco's"] not my name.
+In response, she replied, "Yes, but ["Mamá Coco" is] not my name.
 [The producers] chose that name.
 And now all the people who come and visit tell us that's my name.
 But I tell them no, it's not my name.
 My name is María de la Salud."
-Before the film's release, Salud was diagnosed with chronic obstructive pulmonary disease (COPD), and depended on oxygen tanks to breathe.
+Before the film's release, Salud was diagnosed with chronic obstructive pulmonary disease (COPD) and depended on oxygen tanks to breathe.
 Salud's family had expressed that they "aren't looking to receive royalties, or money, despite [her] need to recharge her oxygen tank every two days."
 However, they asked "that the company acknowledge her contribution" to the film, which has yet to occur.
 Salud died on October 16, 2022, aged 109.